rfvgyhn/min-ed-launcher/README.md

 |------------------------|-----------------------------------------------------------|
 | /frontier profile-name | Use this argument to login with a Frontier Store account.
 Keep the profile name to letters, numbers, dashes and underscores only |
 | /restart delay         | Restart the game after it has closed with _delay_ being the number of seconds given to cancel the restart (i.e `/restart 3`) |

+Note that the restart feature doesn't work with Epic accounts.
+After Elite launches, it invalidates the launcher's auth token and doesn't communicate the new token which then prevents the ability to login with FDev servers a second time.

 ### Settings
 The settings file controls additional settings for the launcher that go beyond what the default